Point of Sale

 When you send the right promotion to the right person at the right time, customers will be more likely to accept it than if you send every customer the same, generic offer.

-Some restaurant loyalty programs, like TouchBistro Loyalty, double as CRMs.
+Some restaurant loyalty programs, like TouchBistro Loyalty, double as a CRM platform.
 Customers sign up for loyalty programs because they want to be rewarded for their repeat business.
 When they do this, they opt in to letting the restaurant track and store data about their behavior and interactions with the business.
 You can then use that information to make your restaurant loyalty program more appealing and effective.
+Plus, if you have an integrated marketing solution like TouchBistro Marketing, you can further segment diner data and set up automated marketing campaigns.

 A two-in-one loyalty program and restaurant CRM helps boost sales by driving repeat business.
 Your loyalty program incentivizes customers to make a habit out of dining with your restaurant through targeted, timely promotions.